 Most large repair business centers already have clients who book to get rid of their scrap metals.
 So when looking for repair businesses, target the local and small ones.

-Local repair businesses are always in need of people to clear out their scrap metals.
+Local repair businesses always need people to clear out their scrap metals.

-Retail establishments replace their shelves on a regular basis.
-This is done for the sake of safety and convenience.
+Retail establishments replace their shelves regularly.
+This replacement is done for the sake of safety and convenience.

-Hence, retail establishments are a valuable source for used steel shelving and shopping carts that have been damaged.
+Hence, retail establishments are a valuable source of used steel shelving and shopping carts that have been damaged.

-Most professional repairmen often have a large number of items in their workstation that includes scrap metal from past repair jobs.
+Most professional repairmen often have many items in their workstations, including scrap metal from past repair jobs.